 ECHL Announces Schedule Changes

-PRINCETON, N.J. - The ECHL on Tuesday announced the following schedule changes per League safety protocols.
+PRINCETON, N.J. - The ECHL on Monday announced the following changes to the League's schedule.

+* The Florida at Fort Wayne game that was postponed on Sunday, May 2, has been rescheduled as Wheeling at Fort Wayne on Wednesday, May 12.

+* The Indy at Wheeling game that was postponed on Wednesday, April 28 has been rescheduled to Wednesday, May 26.

 • Discuss this story on the ECHL message board...